Craig Taborn: Compositions

 playable in real time.
 There's a certain orchestration you can get out of a four-piece.
 How far can we suggest a larger ensemble?
 [I want] to create the illusion of a larger ensemble".
 His compositions typically do not include chord changes, but contain superimposed, contrapuntal melodies.

 Awards

 In 2009 and 2010, Down Beat critics selected Taborn as the electric keyboard rising star winner.
 In 2011, he was chosen as winner of the electric keyboard category, as well as rising star in both the piano and organ categories.
 In 2012, he was given the North Sea Jazz Festival's Paul Acket Award, which is presented "to an artist deserving wider recognition for extraordinary musicianship".
 JazzTimes ranked Taborn in their 2013 critics' poll as best piano player.
 In 2014, the Jazz Journalists Association awarded him the Pianist of the Year award.

 In 2014, Taborn was given a Doris Duke Artist Award, worth up to $275,000 and given to "exemplary individual artists in contemporary dance, jazz, theatre and related interdisciplinary work who have proven their artistic vitality and commitment to their field."

+In October 2025, Taborn was awarded a MacArthur Foundation Fellowship.